 Indicator II-C. Cultural Proficiency: Actively creates and maintains an environment in which students' diverse backgrounds, identities, strengths, and challenges are respected.

-II-C. Elements Unsatisfactory Needs Improvement Proficient Exemplary II-C-1.
-Respects Differences Establishes an environment in which students demonstrate limited respect for individual differences.
+identification, enteringuie, und enteriorise die respecteur II-C. Eleme nts Unsatisfactory Needs Improvement Proficie nt Exempla ry II-C-1.
+Respe cts Differences Establishes an environment in which students demonstrate limited respect for individual differences.
 Establishes an environment in which students generally demonstrate respect for individual differences Consistently uses strategies and practices that are likely to enable students to demonstrate respect for and affirm their own and others' differences related to background, identity, language, strengths, and challenges.
 Establishes an environment in which students respect and affirm their own and others' differences and are supported to share and explore differences and similarities related to background, identity, language, strengths, and challenges.
 Is able to model this practice.
 II-C-2.
-Maintains Respectful Environment Minimizes or ignores conflicts and/or responds in inappropriate ways.
+Maintai ns Respectful Environment Minimizes or ignores conflicts and/or responds in inappropriate ways.
 Anticipates and responds appropriately to some conflicts or misunderstandings but ignores and/or minimizes others.
 Anticipates and responds appropriately to conflicts or misunderstandings arising from differences in backgrounds, languages, and identities.
 Anticipates and responds appropriately to conflicts or misunderstandings arising from differences in backgrounds, languages, and identities in ways that lead students to be able to do the same independently.
 Is able to model this practice.

-Indicator II-D. Indicator II-D. Expectations: Plans and implements lessons that set clear and high expectations and also make knowledge accessible for all students.
-II-D. Elements Unsatisfactory Needs Improvement Proficient Exemplary II-D-1.
-Clear Expectations Does not make specific academic and behavior expectations clear to students.
+Indicator II-D. Expectations: Plans and implements lessons that set clear and high expectations and also make knowledge accessible for all students.

+II-D. Elements Unsatisfactory Needs Improvement Proficie nt Exempla ry II-D -1.
+Cle ar Expectations Does not make specific academic and behavior expectations clear to students.
 May announce and post classroom academic and behavior rules and consequences, but inconsistently or ineffectively enforces them.
 Clearly communicates and consistently enforces specific standards for student work, effort, and behavior.
 Clearly communicates and consistently enforces specific standards for student work, effort, and behavior so that most students are able to describe them and take ownership of meeting them.
 Is able to model this element.
-II-D-2.
-High Expectations Gives up on some students or communicates that some cannot master challenging material.
+II-D -2.
+Hig h Expectations Gives up on some students or communicates that some cannot master challenging material.
 May tell students that the subject or assignment is challenging and that they need to work hard but does little to counteract student misconceptions about innate ability.
 Effectively models and reinforces ways that students can master challenging material through effective effort, rather than having to depend on innate ability.
 Effectively models and reinforces ways that students can consistently master challenging material through effective effort.
 Successfully challenges students' misconceptions about innate ability.
 Is able to model this element.
 II-D-3.
 Access to Knowledge Rarely adapts instruction, materials, and assessments to make challenging material accessible to all students.
 Occasionally adapts instruction, materials, and assessments to make challenging material accessible to all students.
 Consistently adapts instruction, materials, and assessments to make challenging material accessible to all students, including English learners and students with disabilities.
 Individually and with colleagues, consistently adapts instruction, materials, and assessments to make challenging material accessible to all students, including English learners and students with disabilities.
 Is able to model this element.